Skip to content

 }

-An on { ... } block gets 2 parameters: action which is the actual instance of the Action that triggered this block and state : State<T> which gives us access to the current state and let us to state transitions with .override(). on { ... } is actually pretty similar to onEnter {...} just with a different “trigger” (action vs. entering a state) .
+The on { ... } block has ChangeableState as a receiver and gets the action, which is the actual instance of the Action that triggered this block as a parameter. on { ... } is actually pretty similar to onEnter { ... }, just with a different “trigger” (action vs. entering a state).
 Furthermore, on { ... } has the same characteristics as onEnter { ... }:

 • on { ... } is running asynchronously in a coroutine.
 That means whatever you do inside the on block is not blocking anything else.
-You can totally run suspending calls (like doing a http request).
+You can run suspending calls (like doing an HTTP request).

-• The execution of the on { ... } is canceled as soon as state condition specified in the surrounding inState block doesn’t hold anymore (i.e. state has been changes by something else).
+• The execution of the on { ... } is canceled as soon as the state condition specified in the surrounding inState block doesn’t hold anymore (i.e. the state has been changed by something else).

-So far this is how our result look like:
+So far, this is how our result looks:

 retry-action